maxcohen31/Italian-real-estate-crawler/README.md

-# Italian-real-estate-crawler
+# Italian-real-estate-scraper
-Real estate crawler made by using Scrapy framework
+Real estate spider made by using Scrapy framework